 SJAM experienced a series of changes and expansions in the 1990s.
-To better publicise its events and activities, National Headquarters revived the publication of its own newsletter in 1991.
+To better promote its events and activities, National Headquarters revived the publication of its own newsletter in 1991.
 The newsletter “Berita” was later renamed “The Responder” in 2003.
-Both “Berita” and “The Responder” fed the publicand members with news updates and records.
-The documentation was important to track SJAM history.
+Both “Berita” and “The Responder” became the primary platform in delivering the public and members with news updates.

-In 1997, SJAM Melaka launched the Clinic Care project to provide health screening service for local residents.
-The massive involvement in first aid training earned the respect and recognition of government departments and hospitals.
-In 1998, SJAM was given the responsibility to train volunteers as first responders for the 1998 Kuala Lumpur Commonwealth Games.
-Its officers and members were also involved in the first aid standby during this historical event for the country.
-Having enhanced its reputation and accumulated varied experience during the last ten years, SJAM kicked started its Emergency Ambulance Service in the Klang Valley in 1998.
+SJAM Melaka launched its Clinic Care project to provide health screening service for the local residents in the same year.
+In 1998, SJAM trained some volunteers as first responders for the first aid standby at the 1998 Kuala Lumpur Commonwealth Games.
+Its officers and members were also involved in this historical event of the country.
+Having established its reputation and accumulated varied experiences during the last ten years, SJAM kicked started its Emergency Ambulance Service in the Klang Valley in 1998.